Starting from September 2019, these are our teachers:

 Over the years Olga has organized numerous competitions, lectures and discussions on the history of Jazz music and Swing Dance, from its fashion to its social origins.
-In 2012 Olga and her partner Alex Kuznetsov were invited as teachers to Herräng Dance Camp.
+In 2012 and 2018 Olga and her partner Alex Kuznetsov were invited as teachers to Herräng Dance Camp.
 In 2014 she participated as a panel member in Frankie100 in New York.

 Dasha & Bert

 Ever since she can remember, Dasha has been fascinated by movement.
 Following a history of sports and folk dancing, she turned to Lindy Hop 6 years ago.
 Her dance emphasizes individuality and character while staying respectful towards Lindy Hop Roots.
 She teaches with Bert who has been a active member of the Brussels’ Lindy Hop community for over 5 years.